Charelk2/Flinkdink2/README.md

 it never shifts when the dot board is centered.
 The count indicates how many dots appear on the current slide.
 Term&nbsp;1 now introduces numbers gradually:

+When only counting numbers are shown, a caption beneath the carousel now summarizes the sequence (e.g. "Count in 2's from 2 to 20").
+This mirrors the addition and subtraction captions used in later weeks.

 - **Week&nbsp;1** – numbers 1–5 in order
 - **Week&nbsp;2** – numbers 1–5 shuffled, followed by 6–10
 - **Week&nbsp;3** – numbers 6–10 shuffled, followed by 11–15